mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 brothers but enemies; people from other stars are enemies of God and contact with offworlders is therefore forbidden to all except a faithful few.
 Pavabid is only one jump from Collace.
-The industrialists of Collace have always been frustrated by Pavabid’s refusal to allow outside exploitation of her abundant heavy metals but it was only a minor irritation in the past, as Tarsus, Avastan and Inchin provide enough raw materials to satisfy Collace’s factories.
+The industrialists of Collace have always been frustrated by Pavabid's refusal to allow outside exploitation of her abundant heavy metals but it was only a minor irritation in the past, as Tarsus, Avastan and Inchin provide enough raw materials to satisfy Collace's factories.
 Recently, however, it became known through certain unorthodox channels that the Pavabidians had discovered massive deposits of iridium (with some platinum) on their world.